danhetrick/qunt/README.md

 ## The Shell

 For writing and testing **QUNT** code, the shell can be a useful asset.
 With the shell, you can write code and execute it immediately, without having to compile it or write it to file.
-The shell features two special commands, dump and clear.
-With the dump command, you can display all the code you've entered before and optionally write it to file.
+The shell features two special commands, `dump` and `clear`.
+With the `dump` command, you can display all the code you've entered before and optionally write it to file.
 To simply display what code you've previously entered, enter the `dump` command without any arguments:

 	. >1>1+?
 	2